divonlan/genozip/docs/developer.rst

           |

-.. option:: --list-chroms.
+.. option:: --show-chroms.
 ZUC.
 List the names of the chromosomes (or contigs) included in the file.

           |